mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 #### Installation

 The library can be installed via Nuget.
-In your Package Manager Console, you can type the code snippets below.
+In your Package Manager Console, type the command below.

 ```csharp
 > Install-Package RepoDb.SqLite
 ```

-Once the installation is complete, call the bootstrapper to initialize all the dependencies for *SQLite*.
+Once installed, call the bootstrapper to initialize all the dependencies for *SQLite*.

 ```csharp
 RepoDb.SqLiteBootstrap.Initialize();